Derived categories of flips and cubic hypersurfaces: Introduction

 The results in this article were conceived during the ``Problems and recent developments in hyperk\"ahler geometry'' research seminar, organised by Daniel Huybrechts, and we heartily thank him.

-The first author is partially supported by a postdoctoral fellowship from the Research Foundation---Flanders (FWO).
+The first author was partially supported by a postdoctoral fellowship from the Research Foundation---Flanders (FWO).
+The second author is supported by the Agence Nationale de la Recherche (ANR) under projects ANR-20-CE40-0023 and ANR-16-CE40-0011.
+He was also supported the Radboud Excellence Initiative program.
 The third author is supported by a postdoctoral fellowship from the Research Foundation---Flanders (FWO).